Authored by the expert who managed and guided the team behind the Indonesia Property Pack

 What scenario would cause a downturn in Bali in 2026?

-As of early 2026, the most likely scenario that could trigger a housing downturn in Bali would be a two-hit combination: first, a significant tourism slowdown (from regional recession, flight capacity disruption, or regulatory friction), and second, continued oversupply of generic villas that cannot differentiate on location or quality.
+As of early 2026, the most likely scenario that could trigger a housing downturn in Bali would be a "double hit" of a significant tourism slowdown (caused by a regional recession, a major geopolitical disruption to air travel, or a health scare) combined with continued oversupply of generic villas flooding the short-term rental market at the same time.

 What sources have we used to write this blog article?